MicrochipTech/unicens-linux-daemon/cfg/README.md

 <V4l2 Name="RearView" BufferSize="7520" BufferCount="4"/>
 ```

-As shown in the example above, a buffer size of 7520 Byte (40 * 188 Byte) is memory efficient and usually robust, when the IsocPacketSize is set to 188 Byte.
+As shown in the example above, a buffer size of 7520 Byte (40 * 188 Byte) is memory efficient and usually robust (If IsocPacketSize is set to 188 Byte).

 **11.3) Defining an ALSA driver instance**

-Using the Advanced Linux Sound Architecture (ALSA) driver instance will form either an audio capture device or a playback device, depending if configured as source or sink.
+Using the Advanced Linux Sound Architecture (ALSA) driver instance will form either an audio capture device or an audio playback device, depending if it is configured as a source or a sink.
 Any standard Linux audio enabled tool (such as Audacity, mplayer, aplay, arecord, speaker-test) can instantly access the synchronous audio data channel on INICnet without any further configuration.
-The ALSA subsystem also handles the sample rate conversion (if necessary), such as up-sampling from 16 Bit, 44,1kHz from the Bluetooth receiver to 24 Bit, 48kHz on INICnet.
+The ALSA subsystem also handles the sample rate conversion (if necessary), such as up-sampling from PCM 16 Bit 44,1kHz from the Bluetooth receiver to PCM 24 Bit 48kHz on INICnet.

 If PulseAudio is available on the target, the ALSA driver instance will be also usable from that audio subsystem.

 However, if the audio latency is crucial and the audio data shall not be influenced by the operation system, using CDEV (see 11.1) instead of ALSA should be considered.